 Ask an Expert

-“There are a lot of snowbirds in the Northeast, and not winterizing homes before heading south could mean burst pipes and ooded houses.
+“There are a lot of snowbirds in the Northeast, and not winterizing homes before heading south could mean burst pipes and flooded houses.
 The chances of loss are less if you install temperature, fire and burglar alarms and connect them with your smartphone.” says Laurie Conway, lead insurance agent at the AAA South Dennis, Mass. branch.

-Find home improvement tips and tricks.
-AAA.com/Homeowners
+For more home improvement tips and tricks, visit AAA.com/Homeowners.